 - Interesting work: No two days are the same, and quantitative researchers especially find the work rewarding and engrossing

 - Good culture and lifestyle: Firms and teams are small which forges good friendships and units, so there’s no room for bureaucracy or office politics.

 If you’re ready to begin your prop trading journey with Alphachain Academy, you can expect to be allocated live proprietary capital within eight weeks, be mentored by our experienced Prop Traders and taught from our CPD certified courses that are taught by traders with years of institutional trading experience.
-Alternatively, if you have some experience trading and are looking for funding from a prop trading firm to take your trading to the next level, try our trader challenge today.
+Take a look at our various different courses, including our cryptocurrency trader course, global trader course and algorithmic trader course.
+Alternatively, if you have some experience trading and are looking for funding from a prop trading firm to take your trading to the next level, try funded trader course today.